-Where are my guacamole fans out there?
-I have a recipe you need to try.
-It is made with many of the same ingredients as traditional guacamole – ripe avocados, lime juice, fresh cilantro – along with a few other ingredients that make this recipe a game changer.
+If you are a lover of guacamole, I have a recipe you need to try.
+This wonderful sauce or spread is made with many of the same ingredients as traditional guacamole - ripe avocados, lime juice, fresh cilantro - along with a few other ingredients that make this recipe a game changer.

 The recipe is called Guasacaca, and you're going to love it.
 It is straight out of Venezuela, where oil and vinegar and a few other flavors put a spin on Mexican guacamole.

-Let’s talk about how we make guasacaca , shall we?
+Let's talk about how to make guasacaca, shall we?

 - Peppers.
-I use 2 finely chopped jalapeno peppers in mine, but you can use green bell peppers for a milder version.
+I use 2 finely chopped jalapeno peppers in mine, but you can use green bell peppers for a milder version, or a combination.

 - Other Produce.
 Use 1 shallot or a small onion, along with 3 cloves garlic.
 You can easily add more garlic if you'd like.

 - Liquids.
-1/4 cup vinegar, juice from 1 small lime, and 1/4 cup good quality extra virgin olive oil.
+Vinegar, lime juice, and good quality extra virgin olive oil.
 The oil is added at the end to emulsify the final dipping salsa, which makes it extra creamy and delicious.